Dacarbazine

-Dacarbazine (DTIC), also known as imidazole carboxamide, is a chemotherapy medication used in the treatment of melanoma and Hodgkin's lymphoma.
-For Hodgkin's it is often used together with vinblastine, bleomycin, and doxorubicin.
+Dacarbazine, also known as imidazole carboxamide and sold under the brand name DTIC-Dome, is a chemotherapy medication used in the treatment of melanoma and Hodgkin's lymphoma.
+For Hodgkin's lymphoma, it is often used together with vinblastine, bleomycin, and doxorubicin.
 It is given by injection into a vein.

 Common side effects include loss of appetite, vomiting, low white blood cell count, and low platelets.
 Other serious side effects include liver problems and allergic reactions.
 It is unclear if use in pregnancy is safe for the baby.
 Dacarbazine is in the alkylating agent and purine analog families of medication.

 Dacarbazine was approved for medical use in the United States in 1975.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 As of mid-2006, dacarbazine is commonly used as a single agent in the treatment of metastatic melanoma, and as part of the ABVD chemotherapy regimen to treat Hodgkin's lymphoma, and in the MAID regimen for sarcoma.
 Dacarbazine was proven to be just as efficacious as procarbazine, another drug with similar chemistry, in the German trial for paediatric Hodgkin's lymphoma, without the teratogenic effects.
 Thus COPDAC has replaced the former COPP regime in children for TG2 & 3 following OEPA.